Home |

 etching.

-had been treated several times by Rembrandt in the
+woman washing herself had been treated several times by

 (c.
 1654), {Louvre Museum, Paris}.
 Almost ten years after his first

-Rembrandt takes up the story of Bathsheba at a
+takes up the story of Bathsheba at a different

-in her hand the letter that King David has sent
+hand the letter that King David has sent her.
+At

-her.
-At this point, Betsheba, who has been raped
+this point, Betsheba, who has been raped and is

-and is pregnant by King David, is not yet his
+pregnant by King David, is not yet his wife.
+The

-wife.
-The second painted version is much more
+second painted version is much more intimate and

-intimate and sensual.
-Although it was painted in
+sensual.
+Although it was painted in the same

-the same year as « A Woman at the Brook »,
+year as A Woman at the Brook, the

 |